Thinking of becoming a Parish Councillor?

 What decisions do Parish Councils make?

-Deddington parish council make all kinds of decisions on issues that affect the local community.
+Deddington Parish Council makes all kinds of decisions on issues that affect the local community.

 How much time does it take up?

-Deddington Parish Council meets once on the third Wednesday of every month for the council meeting to which members of the public are also invited.
-Meetings may last two or three hours, depending on what’s on the list of items to discuss.
+Deddington Parish Council meeting is held once a month, usually on the third Wednesday, to which members of the public are invited.
+Meetings may last two to three hours, depending on what’s on the list of items to discuss.
 We also have working groups to deal with specific subjects, such as highways or environment.